osxmidi/LinVst/README.md

 Then set the DAW to scan ~/.wine/drive_c/Program Files/VSTPlugIns and then scan, and a select folder dialog will appear.

-Descend into the path by double clicking on (C:) and then double clicking on Program Files (x86) and then double clicking on Waves and then just highlight Plug-Ins V10 with a single click (don't descend into it) and then finish by clicking on open.
+Descend into the path by double clicking on (C:) and then double clicking on Program Files (x86) (or Program Files if Plug-Ins V10 can't be found) and then double clicking on Waves and then just highlight Plug-Ins V10 with a single click (don't descend into it) and then finish by clicking on open.